AWS Architecture Blog

 Prioritizing the availability and responsiveness of your application helps you maintain customer trust.
 That’s why it’s crucial to protect your business from the impact of distributed denial of service (DDoS) and other cyberattacks.
 This whitepaper provides you prescriptive guidance to improve the resiliency of your applications and best practices for how to manage different attack types.

 2. Predictive Modeling for Automotive Retail

 Automotive retailers use data to better understand how their incentives are helping to sell cars.
 This new reference architecture diagram shows you how to design a modeling system that provides granular return on investment (ROI) predictions for automotive sales incentives.

 3. AWS Graviton Performance Testing – Tips for Independent Software Vendors

 If you’re deciding whether to phase in AWS Graviton processors for your workload, this whitepaper covers best practices and common pitfalls for defining test approaches to evaluate Amazon Elastic Compute Cloud (Amazon EC2) instance performance and how to set success factors and compare different test methods and their implementation.

-This AWS Solutions Implementation was recently updated with new guidance related to Amazon OpenSearch Service, the successor to Amazon Elasticsearch Service.
+This AWS Solutions Implementation was recently updated with new guidance related to Amazon OpenSearch Service, the successor to Amazon OpenSearch Service.
 Learn how Amazon OpenSearch Service and Amazon Comprehend work together to deploy a cost-effective, end-to-end solution to extract meaningful insights from unstructured text-based data such as customer calls, support tickets, and online customer feedback.